Skip to content

 Getting Down to the Nitty-Gritty

-• When a voter hand marks the oval next to candidate Betsy Brown, for example, and inserts that hand-marked paper ballot into a tabulation machine, that tabulation machine is not reading the name, Betsy Brown.
-In fact, the tabulation machine does not recognize the text, Betsy Brown, at all.
-Rather, the tabulation machine first recognizes, through digital imaging technology, that an oval has been filled in.
-Then it uses the master barcode on the ballot to determine the grid coordinates of that filled-in oval.
+• When a voter hand marks the oval next to candidate Betsy Brown, for example, and inserts that paper ballot into a tabulation machine, the tabulator does not read the name “Betsy Brown.”
+Rather, the tabulator recognizes, through digital imaging technology, the position of the filled-in oval.
+Then, it uses the master barcode on the ballot to determine the grid coordinates of that marked oval.

 Coordinates - A set of values that show an exact position.

-• When the voter chooses Betsy Brown on the touch screen, the marking device prints out a paper record that shows the text Betsy Brown along with a barcode that contains the ballot coordinates of “fifteen down, nine across.”
+• When the voter chooses Betsy Brown on the touch screen, the marking device prints out a simplified paper ballot that shows the text “Betsy Brown” along with a barcode that contains the numerical value of “091511.”

 Tabulator - A device that records and counts votes.